Sanjay and Craig

 Sanjay and Craig is an American animated sitcom created by Jim Dirschberger, Jay Howell, and Andreas Trolf for Nickelodeon.
 Produced by Will McRobb and Chris Viscardi, the series revolves around Sanjay, voiced by Maulik Pancholy, and his best friend Craig, voiced by Chris Hardwick, a talking snake.

 The series was first pitched in 2009 and officially began production in June 2012, a few months after the pilot was completed.
 The series first aired on Nickelodeon on May 25, 2013.
 The series was renewed for a second season on September 12, 2013, that began airing on July 12, 2014, and for a third season on June 11, 2014, that premiered on September 7, 2015.
 Hardwick confirmed on Twitter on June 10, 2016, that the series had officially finished production.
 The series ended on July 29, 2016, with the half-hour special episode "Booyah for Bollywood", having aired three seasons and 60 episodes.
 Reruns were continued on Nicktoons until March 31, 2022.

 Plot

 The series follows Sanjay Patel and Craig Slithers as they have comedic adventures around the town of Lundgren, often involving their parents Vijay and Darlene.
-They love hanging out with their two best friends, Megan Sparkles and Hector Flanagan.
 Sanjay also helps Craig as he tries to keep his ability to talk a secret while avoiding their snake-terrified neighbor Mr. Leslie Noodman.